mattyschell/howdoipostgis/howdoipostgis.md

 PostGIS | post jis | http://mapbrief.com/2015/10/22/postgis-is-so-successful-that-it-needs-to-change-its-name/ |

-Let's agree that here in NYC we don't have time for lackadaisical 4-syllable behemoths and that we will accept "post gress" for PostgreSQL.
+Let's agree that here in NYC we don't have time for lackadaisical 4-syllable behemoths and that we are also good with the abbreviated spelling "Postgres" pronounced "post gress".

-As for PostGIS, Canadians...
+As for PostGIS, blame the Canadians...

 ![drake](images/pronunciation.png)